gsi-upm/senpy/docs/usage.rst

 Useful command-line options
 ===========================

-In case you want to load modules that are in different folders under the same path, use the next option.
+In case you want to load modules, which are located in different folders under the root folder, use the next option.

 .. code:: bash